 Firms such as the Investment Manager are required to devise their own method for identifying which investments they should treat as sustainable investments.
-This disclosure summarises the Investment Manager's sustainable investment tests for the Fund.
+This disclosure summarises the Investment Manager's sustainable investment test.

 Sustainable baseline exclusions - DNSH and good governance